nayish/regex-workshop/README.md

 **Example:** `"\d\d"` is a regular expression that only matches a given text if it has two digits in a row.
 So for the text `"The answer is 42!"` since it contains two digits in a row (`4` and `2`) it matched our Regex.
 For the text `"1+1=2"`, although it contains two digits, since they are not in a row the regex doesn't match.

-**Write a Regular Expression that checks if the given text ends with ay digit.**
+**Write a Regular Expression that checks if the given text ends with any digit.**

 > In the `Solution` file write your answer in the `answer3` variable and run step 3 tests.